discos/doc/developer/protocols/index.rst

    the protocol related to your device.
-If either your device is not listen in this document or for technical reasons your hardware does not suit the protocols listed here, then please do not go ahead on your own initiative but please, contact the :ref:`team`.
+If either your device is not listen in this document or for technical reasons your hardware does not suit the protocols listed here, then please do not go ahead on your own initiative but please, contact the :ref:`project-manager` or the :ref:`core-dev`.

 Contents: